-Waste water from the toilets is drained out to the municipal drainage system thereby avoiding stagnation of water inside the campus.
-The waste water from hostel and wash basin is used for watering our plants and trees.
-The septic tank is cleaned at the end of each semester.
+Wastewater from toilets is directed to the municipal drainage system to prevent water stagnation on campus.
+Hostel and wash basin wastewater is reused for plant irrigation, promoting water conservation.
+The septic tank is cleaned at the end of each semester to maintain efficient waste management practices.